LexouDuck/libccc/README.md

 ### Build system
 ---
-Cross-platform Makefile: builds a `libft.a` library file to link against.
+Cross-platform Makefile: builds a `libccc.a` library file to link against.
 The make commands are:

 ##### Building

 ##### `make debug` or `make` or `make all`
-- Build the `libft.a` library file, in debug mode (with added flags: `-g -ggdb -D DEBUG=1`)
+- Build the `libccc.a` library file, in debug mode (with added flags: `-g -ggdb -D DEBUG=1`)

 ##### `make release`
-- Build the `libft.a` library file, in release mode (builds both static and dynamic library files for the given OSMODE, with added flags like `-O3`)
+- Build the `libccc.a` library file, in release mode (builds both static and dynamic library files for the given OSMODE, with added flags like `-O3`)

 ##### `make doc`
 - Generate documentation from doxygen comments in the code to the ./doc/ folder (in several formats: html, latex, rtf, man)